Skip to main content

 MHC Curatorial Assistant

-Assist with a variety of museum related tasks that could include general office work; artifact description, handling, and cleaning; school program support; graphic design; light construction; interior design.
-Must possess good attention to detail and ability to work alone; good reading and writing skill; interest in historical research.
+Assist with a variety of museum related tasks that can include general office work; artifact description, handling, and cleaning; K-12 program support; graphic design; light construction; interior design.
+Must possess attention to detail and ability to work alone; reading and writing skills; interest in historical research.

 Receptionist

-General office work, answer telephone, filing, copier, computer, fax, scanner.
-Greet visitors and provide information as needed.
-Handle sales from the museum store.
+General office work, answering telephone, filing, copier, computer, fax, scanner.
+Greet visitors and provide information and gallery tours as needed.
 Keep information booth up to date in the MHC gallery.

 MHC Website Content Manager